What You Need to Know About Fasting For Biometric Screening

 Fasting for biometric screening is important for achieving accurate numbers.
 The test takes information regarding your body’s sugar and lipid values, which are both affected by food and drink consumption.
 By fasting, you receive more accurate measures of your blood sugar and lipid levels.

 When required to fast for biometric screening, this allows two additional cholesterol levels to be measured: LDL and triglyceride levels.
 These levels can help determine your risk of developing heart disease.

-Have a healthy snack with you for immediately afterwards.
+Have a healthy snack with you for immediately afterward.
 This is especially important if you tend to have lower blood sugar levels and need a steady supply of nutrients to sustain you.
 Bring a banana and boiled egg for immediately after your test.
-The banana will provide instant energy with a (good) spike in blood sugar, while the egg will provide a more prolonged energy increase from the protein, which aids the movement of oxygen through your blood.
+The banana will provide instant energy with from beneficial spike in blood sugar, while the egg will provide more prolonged energy from the protein, which aids the movement of oxygen through your blood.

 If you absolutely must, opt for a non-fast screening.
 Be aware that if you are not able to handle fasting for the prescribed length of time, there are non-fast screenings available.
 Just make sure to tell you employer and the company doing the screening so they are aware of the necessary changes to make to your test.

-While it may seem inconvenient, fasting for biometric screening is an important part of knowing your numbers, which is integral to your overall health.
-For more information on biometric screening, click here.
+While it may seem inconvenient, fasting for biometric screening is an important part of obtaining accurate readings on your overall health.
+For more information on biometric screening and biometric screening results click here.